CiscoSE/gve_devnet_meraki_mx_allowed_vlans/README.md

 ## CSV Files
 1 input CSV File is required (must be in the `src` folder!).
 By default `mx_allowed_vlans_sample.csv` is selected (configured in `src` > `config` > `settings.py`).
 A CSV file can also be provided via CLI arguments (see `Usage` section).

-The CSV file **MUST** include the `Network Name` and `portId` columns.
+The CSV file **MUST** include the `Network` and `portId` columns.
 All additional CSV Column Headers come from the Meraki [API Call](https://developer.cisco.com/meraki/api-v1/update-network-appliance-port/).
 The column header names must match the API field names exactly and follow the rules specified in the documentation (they are passed as is into the API).

 **Note**: The included example file shows configuring explicit Allowed VLANs on port 4 for various networks.